loadmill/loadmill-docs/README.md

 https://www.youtube.com/watch?v=qZd38HhQqiU
 {% endyoutube %}

+## Loadmill in 5 minutes
+In this short introduction to Loadmill we will learn how to:

+1. Create and run a very simple load test in just a few seconds.
+2. Record a user session with a browser and import it to Loadmill.
+3. Transform the recorded session into an advanced test scenario.
+4. Run the advanced load test and analyze the results.

+We are going to be testing a [Ghost](https://ghost.org/developers/) publishing service hosted on Heroku that you can actually download/fork and play with yourself if you so desire.

+Everything described here is demonstrated in the video above so be sure to check it out.

+## Free Account
+Before you can start running free tests, you will need to create a Loadmill account.
+We do not ask for any credit card or personal information other your name and email so it only takes about five seconds.
+You can also login using your Google or GitHub account.

+## Hello World
+The simplest load test you can create is an HTTP GET request to your web server.
+All you need to do is:

+1. Click on **NEW TEST** on the top navigation menu.
+This will get you to our test editor.
+2. Copy and paste the website URL into the **URL** text box.
+In our case, it's going to be `https://loadmill-test-blog.herokuapp.com`.
+3. Click the **LOAD TEST** button and confirm the config by clicking **RUN**.

+**Note:** At some point you may notice a message stating that your domain is not _verified_ - this only means that you may not run high volume tests before proving ownership of your domain/hostname.
+You can ignore it for now and learn how to do that later [here](domain-verification.html) \(it's actually pretty easy\).

+That's it!
+You have just created and ran your first load test in under a minute 🎉

+## Record A Session
+Any modern browser that has **Developer Tools** such as Chrome, Firefox, Edge or Safari, has a **Network Tab** in which you can view and **record HTTP requests** of your session.
+If your tested application has a web interface, recording a browser session is a pretty fast and straight forward way to create advanced tests for common user scenarios.

+The user story we want to record is the following:

+1. A blogger logs in to the Ghost platform using a username and password.
+2. The blogger creates a blog post.
+3. The blogger publishes the blog post.

 ## Step by step

 * Create a new empty test by opening the side menu and clicking “New Test” (If you just signed-up you might be already in the new test page)